Use This Amazon Restricted Keyword List to Stay Compliant When Using AI

 Amazon banned words, also known as restricted keywords or Amazon hidden keywords, are words Amazon penalizes sellers for using.

 The reason for this?
-Amazon does not want to be linked to the keywords that necessitate certain attributes — for example, some of these keywords may be associated with trademark infringement, spammy descriptions, or adult content.
+Amazon does not want to be linked to the keywords that necessitate certain attributes—for example, some of these keywords may be associated with trademark infringement, spammy descriptions, offensive language, or adult content.

 In other instances, Amazon and other platforms ban or restrict certain keywords for their own benefit (e.g., keywords like “Amazon suggested” can cause the reader to have the wrong perception of the company).